PiranitaGomez/HRStreamer/README.md

 [3]: https://github.com/android/wear-os-samples/tree/main/DataLayer
 [4]: https://github.com/mutualmobile/ComposeSensors

-For further development, the following IDE is required:
+For further development, the following IDE required:
 - Android Studio (with Android SDK platform-tools including ADB installed)
 - USB debugging enabled on Android device and Watch.
 This option is typically found in the Developer Options menu on the device, which can be enabled by tapping the build number in the About Phone section of device settings multiple (7?) times.
 - Use a USB cable to connect the devices to the PC for testing